asonmay/asonmay/README.md

 ## Hi!
 I am Mason Lee
-I am a 14-year-old student studying computer science and robotics
+I am a freshman in highschoolstudying computer science and engineering.